Amend the Constitution

 State actions have come either through popular referendums, legislative resolutions or collective letters from state legislators to Congress.
 Among cities, the Los Angeles referendum in May 2013 is fairly typical.
 Passed by a 77% majority vote, it instructed elected officials to press for an amendment, stating that “there should be limits on political campaign spending and that corporations should not have the constitutional rights of human beings.”

 Check our state-by-state rundown below to find out where your state stands or whether actions have been taken by major cities near you.
 The states that have taken action include California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Montana, Nevada.
-New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont Washington and West Virginia, plus the District of Columbia.
-There have been other movements to join that list in Arkansas, Florida, Iowa, and New Hampshire .
+New Hampshire, New Jersey, New Mexico, New York, Oregon, Rhode Island, Vermont Washington and West Virginia, plus the District of Columbia.
+There have been other movements to join that list in Arkansas, Florida, Iowa and Minnesota.

 The Push for Reform Came Fast